Interactive cinema: History

 The earliest rudimentary examples of interactive cinema date back to the early 20th century, with "cinematic shooting gallery" games.
 They were similar to shooting gallery carnival games, except that players shot at a cinema screen displaying film footage of targets.
 They showed footage of targets, and when a player shot the screen at the right time, it would trigger a mechanism that temporarily pauses the film and registers a point.
 The first successful example of such a game was Life Targets, released in the United Kingdom in 1912.
 Cinematic shooting gallery games enjoyed short-lived popularity in several parts of Britain during the 1910s, and often had safari animals as targets, with footage recorded from British imperial colonies.
 Cinematic shooting gallery games declined some time after the 1910s.

-The 1967 Czech film Kinoautomat by Czechoslovakian director Raduz Cincera (presented in the Czech Pavilion at Expo 67 in Montreal) is the first cinema-like interactive movie.
+The 1967 Czechoslovak film Kinoautomat by the Czech director Radúz Činčera (presented in the Czech Pavilion at Expo 67 in Montreal) is the first cinema-like interactive movie.
 The availability of computers for the display of interactive video has made it easier to produce interactive movies.